This class will jump start your writing in ways that are both playful and challenging.

-You need no prior writing experience to take this class, just the desire to make it part of your life.
+No prior writing experience is required for this class, just the desire to make writing part of your life.
 You’ll leave with the tools to make that happen.

 Barbara Shoup is the author of eight novels for adults and young adults, most recently An American Tune, and Looking for Jack Kerouac, and the co-author of Novel Ideas: Contemporary Authors Share the Creative Process.
 Her young adult novels, Wish You Were Here and Stranded in Harmony were selected as American Library Association Best Books for Young Adults.
 Vermeer’s Daughter was a School Library Journal Best Adult Book for Young Adults.
 She is the recipient of the PEN Phyllis Reynolds Naylor Working Writer Fellowship and fellowships from the Indiana Arts Commission.
 Currently the Executive Director of the Indiana Writers Center, she has taught writing for more than forty years.